 - Hip/knee replacements

 It's possible you will get stronger using 60UP.
-If your activities are limited because of fear of falling, then anything you do to move more will make the muscles in your legs and buttocks stronger.
-Since you will be using the yellow poles to stabilize, your upper body muscles will become stronger too.
+If your activities are limited because of fear of falling, then anything you do to move more will strengthen the muscles in your legs and buttocks.
+Since you will be using the yellow poles to stabilize, your upper body muscles will become stronger, too.

 Here is one of the TV commercials you may have seen.